-That would have to be divorce myth #1… divorce is passed from one person to another by being close to someone who is divorced.
+That would have to be divorce Myth #1… divorce is passed from one person to another by being close to someone who is divorced.
 False!

 No one wants to go through a divorce.
 Many Christians try to divorce-proof their marriage.
 Have you seen Pinterest lately?
 Or is that just my feed?

-Furthermore, most divorced women (or at least the ladies I talk to and am friends with) would never wish divorce on their worst enemy, so why would they want their friends to experience a divorce as well?
+Furthermore, most divorced women (or at least the ladies I talk to and am friends with) would never wish divorce on their worst enemy, so why would they want their friends to experience divorce as well?
 We wouldn’t!
 Even when ladies come to me asking if they should stay or leave a marriage, I never give them a blanket statement to just divorce.
 I’m not pro-divorce just because I blog about it.
 I’m pro-marriage when it’s healthy and blessed by God.

 The facts are that 50% of our country, even (although statistics say mostly non-devout) Christians, are getting divorced these days.
 I just write and mentor to help those who had no choice but to divorce – for whatever reason.

-Divorced women are unhappy.
+Myth 2: Divorced women are unhappy.

 Have you ever noticed on Facebook when a divorced woman starts dating or gets remarried that all the comments say the same thing?
 “You look so happy!”
 “You deserve this!”
 (Meaning happiness.)
 “I’m so happy for you!”